How we select, analyse and compare the news from dozens of countries. Every step is detailed here, plainly.

 A French journalist naturally analyzes news through a French lens.
 An American journalist, through an American lens.
 It's human nature.

-AI allows us to analyze each national coverage with the same analytical framework, without allegiance to any country or editorial line.
-It's not perfect — no tool is — but it ensures consistency of analysis across all 36 perspectives.
+AI lets us analyse each national coverage with the same reading grid, without allegiance to any country or editorial line.
+It is not perfect — no tool is — but it guarantees analytical consistency across all covered countries.

 Each analysis is accompanied by its sources so you can verify for yourself.

-Our automated pipeline transforms raw news into structured multi-perspective analysis in 6 steps.
+Our pipeline turns raw news into structured multi-perspective analysis, under automated checks and editorial supervision, in 6 steps.

 THE 6-STEP PIPELINE